monsoonmaelstrom/book2/book2.md

 “Shut up,” I say, elbowing him lightly in the ribs.

 Davy rolls his eyes.
-“We want you to get us a meeting with the polity’s leaders.
+“We would like a meeting with the polity’s leaders.
 We need to get back to Branton and we need a ship.
 Seeing as they’ve been harboring and helping Alexandria Raidane, they seem in a likely position to help.”

 Amelia nods as if she expected this, and perhaps she did.
 I don’t know where else we’d get a ship, short of commandeering one.